top of page

 If you recently had henna applied, follow these directions:

 *Do not use water to remove paste.
-Use a dry paper towel to gently remove any paste still on the skin.
+Use a dry paper towel to gently remove any dry paste still on the skin.

 *Initial stain will vary, but will be a light, orange brown in color.
 True color takes about 24 hours to develop and will be a darker, reddish brown.